LhKipp/nvim-locationist/README.md

 -- Copy the current cursor location to the location list (with the full file path) require'locationist'.yank{send_to="llist", expand_str="%:p"}
 ```
+The yank command can be used from normal or visual mode.

 ## Configuration
 Values passed via the `setup` command will set the default behaviour of the `yank` command.